How To Really Save Money on Groceries

 Grow a Garden

 Having your own garden or participating in a community garden is a great way to save money on groceries.
-Other advantages are knowing that your produce is chemical-free, grow items not only for your family but also to share with others, having an abundance you can or freeze for later in the year.
+Other advantages are knowing that your produce is chemical-free, growing items not only for your family but also to share with others, and having an abundance you can freeze for later in the year.
 It’s also a great teaching moment for the kids to learn where our food comes from.

 As you can see in the picture above, my garden is small but perfect for 2 people.
 I mainly grow cabbage, tomatoes, squash, zucchini, several varieties of lettuce spinach and kale.
 Living in Zone 9a means I can have a garden from September to May.